golanlevin/p5-single-line-font-resources/README.md

 ### p5.js Parser/Renderer for (Classic) Hershey Fonts

 [Hershey Fonts](https://en.wikipedia.org/wiki/Hershey_fonts) are a collection of single-line vector fonts developed in 1967 by Dr. Allen V. Hershey at Dahlgren Naval Weapons Laboratory; they are some of the [earliest digital fonts](https://www.youtube.com/watch?v=xQNHAWrR_eg).
 The coordinate data for 1,377 Hershey font characters was published by NIST in 1976, in [*A Contribution to Computer Typesetting Techniques: Tables of Coordinates for Hershey's Repertory of Occidental Type Fonts and Graphic Symbols*](https://books.google.de/books?id=8DOGhKjPAyEC&redir_esc=y).
-Frank Grießhammer has published a terrific [video lecture about The Hershey Fonts](https://www.youtube.com/watch?v=xQNHAWrR_eg) in 2015.
+Type designer/historian Frank Grießhammer has published a terrific [video lecture about The Hershey Fonts](https://www.youtube.com/watch?v=xQNHAWrR_eg) in 2015.

 The authoritative p5.js interface to Hershey Fonts is the [p5-hershey-js](https://github.com/LingDong-/p5-hershey-js) library, by [Lingdong Huang](https://github.com/lingDong-/).
 (Note that the font data in Lingdong's p5-hershey-js is *not* stored in SVG format!)
 The p5-hershey-js library provides detailed control of Hershey typography; in this section, I provide some practical p5.js programs that use this library.